I’m here to tell you that growing weed indoors step-by-step is easy. Just follow along.

 Germinating seeds in soil

-Germinating seeds in soils is coincidentally the easiest way to do it because all you have to do is toss them in your pot, cover with some dirt and douse with water.
+Germinating seeds in soil is the easiest way to do it because all you have to do is toss them in your pot, cover with some dirt and douse with water.

 You only need the soil to be damp so make sure you do not over water it.
 You can use clear kitchen plastic to wrap the tops of the pots to maintain humidity.
 Keep the pots in a warm area.